yjeong/LLPrecasting/DisplacedVertices/ATLAS-SUSY-2014-02_GCottin/README.md

 ```
 An example Makefile can be found in DisplacedVertices/ATLAS-SUSY-2016-08_GCottin/pythiaCode/Makefile
 The basic required input is a (parton level) LHE or SLHA file.
 The output are efficiency files and cutflows

 ## pythiaCode ##

 In this folder you will find:

+* GGM2_softsusy_sdecay.slha  -- the ATLAS model benchmark we generated
+* GGM_softsusy_sdecay.slha -- the ATLAS model benchmark we generated
+* RPV_softsusy_sdecay.slha -- the ATLAS model benchmark we generated
 * displacedBM.cmnd -- pythia configuration parameters
-* P0.spectr -- the DGS model spectra studied in [arXiv:1606.03099](https://arxiv.org/abs/1606.03099)
-* GGM2_softsusy_sdecay.slha  -- the ATLAS model spectra we generated
-* GGM_softsusy_sdecay.slha -- the ATLAS model spectra we generated
-* RPV_softsusy_sdecay.slha -- the ATLAS model spectra we generated
 * displacedRecoVertex.cc -- the main displaced vertex plus jets code
-* displacedRecoBestFit.cc -- the code used to find the best track efficiency parametrization
-* trackStudies.cc -- a code for some checks on relevant track parameters (i.e d0)
 * ToyDetector-ATLAS.cc -- the custom made detector simulation for this recast
 * ToyDetector-ATLAS.h

-## pythonScripts ##
+## Plots ##

 In this folder you will find:

-* dgsPhenoPlots.py -- the main plotting script for making the plots in [arXiv:1606.03099](https://arxiv.org/abs/1606.03099)
+* dgsPhenoPlots.py -- the main plotting script for making the validation plots shown in [arXiv:1606.03099](https://arxiv.org/abs/1606.03099)
-* BestFitChi2.py --  code that decides on the best track efficiency parametrization parameters
-* trackStudies.py -- validation plots for the track studies performed with DisplacedVertices/ATLAS-SUSY-2014-02_GCottin/pythiaCode/trackStudies.cc
+* Validation plots showing efficiency against proper lifetime for the three ATLAS benchmarks